margaret84pazos/story/README.md

 # This is a story
-A girl is found in a street, what would you do?
+A chicken wing is found in a street, what would you do?
+Find some hot sauce!